Brivaracetam

-Brivaracetam, sold under the brand names Briviact and Brivajoy among others, a chemical analog of levetiracetam, is a racetam derivative with anticonvulsant (antiepileptic) properties.
+Brivaracetam, sold under the brand name Briviact among others, is a chemical analog of levetiracetam, a racetam derivative with anticonvulsant (antiepileptic) properties.
+It has been approved since 2016.
 It is marketed by the pharmaceutical company UCB.

-It is available as a generic medication.
+It is used to treat partial-onset seizures with or without secondary generalisation, in combination with other antiepileptic drugs.

 Medical uses

 Brivaracetam is used to treat partial-onset seizures with or without secondary generalisation, in combination with other antiepileptic drugs.
+Efficacy and tolerability is comparable in general and Intellectual Disability populations.
 No data are available for its effectiveness and safety in people younger than 16 years of age.

 Adverse effects

 The most common adverse effects include sleepiness, dizziness, nausea and vomiting.
-More rarely, coordination problems and changes in behaviour (such as severe depression, aggression, hostility, impatience, rage, depression, suicide ideology, etc.) can occur.
+More rarely, coordination problems and changes in behaviour (such as severe depression, aggression, hostility, impatience, rage, suicidal ideation, etc.) can occur.

+No clinically relevant differences in adverse effects incidence for the starting doses were observed, except for a dose–response relationship for somnolence and fatigue.

 Interactions

 Coadministration of brivaracetam with carbamazepine may increase exposure to carbamazepine-epoxide, the active metabolite of carbamazepine, and could theoretically lead to reduced tolerability.
 Coadministration of brivaracetam with phenytoin may increase phenytoin levels.
 Coadministration of other antiseizure drugs are unlikely to affect brivaracetam exposure.
 Brivaracetam provides no added therapeutic benefit when administered in conjunction with levetiracetam that acts on the same protein.

+No pharmacokinetic interaction was observed between single-dose 200mg brivaracetam and 0.6g/L ethanol in healthy subjects.
+However, brivaracetam approximately doubled the effect of alcohol on psychomotor function, attention and memory.
+Alcohol use while under brivaracetam treatment is not recommended.

 Pharmacology

 Mechanism of action

-Brivaracetam is believed to act by binding to the ubiquitous synaptic vesicle glycoprotein 2A (SV2A), like levetiracetam. but with 20-fold greater affinity.
+Brivaracetam is believed to act by binding to the ubiquitous synaptic vesicle glycoprotein 2A (SV2A), like levetiracetam, but with 20-fold greater affinity.
 There is some evidence that racetams including levetiracetam and brivaracetam access the luminal side of recycling synaptic vesicles during vesicular endocytosis.
 They may reduce excitatory neurotransmitter release and enhance synaptic depression during trains of high-frequency activity, such as is believed to occur during epileptic activity.